tgr-braiins/braiins-os-docs/braiins-os-plus-en/source/Setup/advanced.rst

   opkg remove firmware

   #you can also connect to the miner and run the commands at the same time
-  ssh root@IP_ADDRESS "opkg update && remove firmware"
+  ssh root@IP_ADDRESS "opkg update && opkg remove firmware"

 This will reset the configuration to the state after the first Braiins OS installation.